Your company is already operating in Germany and you would now like to export worldwide?

 EUR 327 m

-enture funding in Germany in 2023
+Venture funding in Germany in 2023

 Blockchain Facts & Figures

-1. Europe’s Largest Private Client Market
+1. Europe’s Largest Private Costumer Market

-2. German Company Digitalization Potential
+2. Digitalization Potential of German Companies

-Some 27 percent of companies are already using, planning to use or discussing the use of blockchain technology – this is a six percent increase on the 2023 level.
+As of 2024, some 27 percent of companies are already using, planning to use or discussing the use of blockchain technology – this is a six percent increase on the 2023 level.

 3. Blockchain Investment Focus

-4. Favorable Regulatory Environment
+4. Regulatory Environment

 5. Establishing Infrastructure